-(b) Motions and recommendations not dealt with if there are other motions or recommendations on the agenda that have not been dealt with by 3 hours after the start of the meeting, they are deemed formally moved and seconded together with any amendments.
-No speeches will be allowed on these items and the vote will be taken in the usual way.

-(c) Recorded vote
+- (b) If there remain other motions or recommendations on the agenda, they are deemed formally moved and seconded together with any amendments.
+No speeches will be allowed on these items and the vote will be taken in the usual way. - (c) Where a report or motion contains a number of recommendations, they will be taken together unless the Mayor agrees there is a need for individual resolutions. - (d) Recorded vote

-If a recorded vote is called for during the process in (a) and (b) above, it will be taken immediately.
+If a recorded vote is called for during this process, it will be taken immediately.

-(d) Motions which may be moved during the process set out in Rules 5.5 (a)- (c) above, the only other motions which may be moved are that a matter be withdrawn or that a matter be delegated or referred to an appropriate body or individual for decision or report.

-(e) Extending the Meeting
+- (e) During this the only other motions which may be moved are that a matter be withdrawn or that a matter be delegated or referred to an appropriate body or individual for decision or report. - (f) Extending the Meeting